MiczFlor/RPi-Jukebox-RFID/documentation/builders/autohotspot.md

 sudo journalctl -u autohotspot.service -n 50
 ```

-### Phoniebox is not connecting to the known WiFi
+### Jukebox is not connecting to the known WiFi

-The script will fall back to the hotspot so you still have some type of
+The script will fall back to the hotspot, ensuring you still have some type of connection.
-connection.

-Check your wifi configuration.
+Check your WiFi configuration.

-### You need to add a new wifi network to the Raspberry Pi
+### You need to add a new WiFi network to the Raspberry Pi

 #### Using the command line
 Connect to the hotspot and open a terminal.
-Use the [raspi-config](https://www.raspberrypi.com/documentation/computers/configuration.html#wireless-lan) tool and add the new wifi.
+Use the [raspi-config](https://www.raspberrypi.com/documentation/computers/configuration.html#wireless-lan) tool to add the new WiFi.

 ## Resources